pedrogbmendes/HyperJump/README.md

 ```sudo apt-get install libeigen3-dev swig gfortran```
 * install the dependencies
 ```for req in $(cat requirements.txt); do pip3 install $req; done```
+* download datasets (Cifar10, Cifar100, ImageNet) from [link](https://drive.google.com/drive/folders/1zjB6wMANiKwB2A1yil2hQ8H_qyeSe2yt) (pzb2 files) and then copy them to a folder called .torch  (see [link](https://github.com/D-X-Y/NATS-Bench) for more details or if you have problems).
 * install HyperJump package
 ```python3 setup.py develop --user```
 * compile the script to compute the risk